CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 * Use this mechanism for time-dynamic versions of the data

 #### TODO: support `time` or can this be handled by `layerNames`?
+#### TODO: support mixing different subdivisions in the same tree (external tileset is a different subdivision than its parent)?
 #### TODO: How to handle CDB's negative levels?
 These are mip levels of the 0 level tiles. ktx2 has ways of specifying mip levels.
-Is there a good way to fetch a mip level of root tile.
-Otherwise we would actually need a cdb subdivision or a way to specify subdivision per level.
+ * Is there a good way to fetch a mip level of root tile?
+It would get really expensive to fetch all those cdb tiles' full mipmaps when zoomed out on the earth.
+ * Otherwise we would actually need a cdb subdivision or a way to specify subdivision per level.
+#### TODO: How to handle extrenal tilesets? maybe have a external folder at the root folder where they can live (do they also have d/z/x/y names within the external folder?).
+ * For determining availability of a random tile outside the current view of the tree, we would need something like an externalAvailable.json that describes availability of external tileset.json's
+ * so that we can quickly determine the external tileset.json that we would need to fetch in order to to come to a conclusion about that tile's availability.

 ## Tileset JSON Format Updates